top of page

 C: End your day with something light/funny.
 Sleep is an early casualty of overwhelm - if the last thing you consume before bed makes you smile, it releases melatonin which regulates healthy sleep and increases your chance of getting some restorative zzzz's.

-The capacity to be kind and honest with yourself isn't one of them.
+The capacity to be compassionate with yourself isn't one of them.

 0 comments